hmemcpy/hmemcpy.com/source/_posts/2010-12-19-my-talk-at-the-alt-net-israel-tools-meetingresharpers-hidden-gems.md

   * ### Code issues inspection

-At this point I was asked if there was a way to list all ReSharper hints, suggestions and warnings &ndash; indeed there is, and it's called *Code Issues*.
+At this point I was asked if there was a way to list all ReSharper hints, suggestions and warnings - indeed there is, and it's called *Code Issues*.
 It's available from ReSharper's _ReSharper &#8211; Inspect_ menu, in form of *Code Issues in Current Project* or *Code Issues in Solution*.
 Depending on the size of your solution, the initial analysis of all your files might take a few minutes (this is reduced greatly if Solution-wide analysis is enabled).
 After the wait, all ReSharper's suggestions are presented in a tool window:
 {% asset_img image3.png %}

   * ### SSR (Structural Search and Replace) and Patterns Catalog